kevgo/tikibase/README.md

 ### configuration

 Create a file `tikibase.json` in your Tikibase directory.
-Use the linked JSON Schema for documentation of the various options.
-Here is an example:
+Use the linked JSON Schema for documentation and auto-completion of the various options.
+Here is an
+example:

 ```json
 {